joer14/pg-audit-lambda/README.md

 ## Installing PG Audit
 - [Docs](/docs/pg_audit_setup)

+## Deploying
+Deploying is a 3 step process, building, packaging and deploying.

+Building is accomplished by running `./tools/build.sh`.
+Packaging and deploying is accomplished by running `./tools/deploy.sh`.

-## Building
+### 1. Building
 Running `./tools/build.sh` results in a `dist` folder being created, with the latest source code from the `audit` module copied over, and the necessary dependencies listed in `requirements.txt` installed.

-## Deploying
-Deploying is a 2 step process, packaging and deploying.
-To deploy run `./tools/deploy.py` with the optional argument `--profile aws_profile_name`.

-### Packaging
+### 2. Packaging

-The `dist` folder is zipped and then it is uploaded to s3.
+After running `./tools/deploy.sh`, the `dist` folder is zipped and then it is uploaded to s3.
 A new `template.packaged.{timestamp}.yaml` file is created, with the `codeURI` field filled out with path to the file on s3.

-### Deploying
+### 3. Deploying
-The packaged template file is read is deployed by cloud formation to a particular stack.
+The packaged template file is read and deployed by AWS Cloud Formation to a particular stack.

 # Development

 ## Developer Setup

+This repo uses `python2.7`.

 ```
 pip install virtualenv
 pip install virtualenvwrapper